SkycoinSynth/chiapos/README.md

 ## Plotting a specific phase / plotting across multiple systems
-To plot a specific phase on a given system, use the -P [01234] option as below, (note only -P 1 and -P 2 supported for now)
+To plot a specific phase on a given system, use the -P [01234] option as below, (note only -P 1, -P 2 and -P 3 supported for now)

 Plot phase 1,
 ```bash